-The week provides a focus for remembering the millions of people killed in the Holocaust, Nazi persecution and in subsequent genocides in countries such as Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Week provides a focus for remembering the millions of people killed in the Holocaust and by Nazi persecution more widely, as well as in genocides perpetrated against targeted groups in countries such as Armenia, Cambodia, Rwanda, Bosnia and Herzegovina (Srebrenica), Sudan (Darfur) and Myanmar.
 It is also an opportunity for us to look at human rights issues, explore discrimination that still exists today, and lessons still to be learned by the Holocaust.

 Each year during Holocaust Memorial Week, a number of events take place, each reflecting a different theme.
 These events include talks, lectures, exhibitions, film screenings and more.